CURENT/andes/docs/source/index.rst

     ^^^^^^^^

     The examples provide in-depth usage of ANDES in a Python scripting environment.
-Advanced usage and and power system studies are shown with explanation.
+Advanced usage and power system studies are shown with explanation.

     +++